On the big quantum cohomology of coadjoint varieties: Introduction

-\item[Type $\rE_n$] $\rE_6/\rP_1$ and $\rE_7/\rP_7$
+\item[Type $\rE_n$] $\rE_6/\rP_1 \simeq \rE_6/\rP_6$ and $\rE_7/\rP_7$.

-\item[Type $\rF_4$] $\rF_4/\rP_1$ and $\rF_4/\rP_4$
+\item[Type $\rF_4$] $\rF_4/\rP_1$ and $\rF_4/\rP_4$.

-\item[Type $\rG_2$] $\rG_2/\rP_1$ and $\rG_2/\rP_2$ \end{description}
+\item[Type $\rG_2$] $\rG_2/\rP_1$ and $\rG_2/\rP_2$. \end{description}

-In the majority of the above cases the generic semisimplicity of the big quantum cohomology $\BQH(\rG/\rP)$ follows from the semisimplicity of the \textsf{small quantum cohomology $\QH(\rG/\rP)$}.
+In all of the above cases except for $\IG(2,2n)$ and $\rF_4/\rP_4$, the generic semisimplicity of the big quantum cohomology $\BQH(\rG/\rP)$ follows from the semisimplicity of the \textsf{small quantum cohomology $\QH(\rG/\rP)$}.
 The small quantum cohomology of a Fano variety is a much simpler gadget than its big quantum cohomology, as the former involves only finitely many Gromov--Witten invariants, whereas the latter involves infinitely many of them.

-For classical types $\rB_n, \rC_n, \rD_n$ it is known (see \cite[Table~on~p.~326]{ChPe}) that very often, roughly speaking in at least half of the cases, the small quantum cohomology $\QH(\rG/\rP)$ is not semisimple.
+In type $\rA_n$ the semisimplicity of the small quantum cohomology $\QH(\rA_n/\rP_k)$ is known for any maximal parabolic $\rP_k$.
+For types $\rB_n, \rC_n, \rD_n$ it is known (see \cite[Table~on~p.~326]{ChPe}) that very often, roughly speaking in at least half of the cases, the small quantum cohomology $\QH(\rG/\rP)$ is not semisimple.
 In the exceptional types $\rE_6, \rE_7, \rE_8, \rF_4$ a similar behaviour persists (see \cite[Table~on~p.~326]{ChPe}).
 Therefore, in general one must work with the big quantum cohomology $\BQH(\rG/\rP)$ in Conjecture \ref{conjecture:introduction-semisimplicity-of-BQH}.
 Up to now the only cases with non-semisimple $\QH(\rG/\rP)$, where Conjecture \ref{conjecture:introduction-semisimplicity-of-BQH} is proved to hold are the symplectic isotropic Grassmannians $\rC_n/\rP_2 = \IG(2,2n)$ and the $\rF_4$-Grassmannian $\rF_4/\rP_4$ (see \cite{CMMPS,GMS,Pe,MPS}).
 Both cases are the so called \textsf{coadjoint varieties} in respective Dynkin types and one of the main results of this paper is the proof of Conjecture \ref{conjecture:introduction-semisimplicity-of-BQH} for coadjoint varieties in all Dynkin types.

 \begin{remark} Note that in the classical types $\rB_n, \rC_n, \rD_n$ we only listed examples that fit into infinite series.
 Since by \cite{BKT} presentations for the small quantum cohomology rings in types $\rB_n, \rC_n, \rD_n$ are known, it could be possible to do a computer check of the semisimplicity of the small quantum cohomology for some isolated small rank examples (e.g. $\QH(\IG(3,8))$ can easily be checked to be semisimple).
 On the contrary, in the exceptional types $\rE_6, \rE_7, \rE_8, \rF_4$, even though we only have finitely many varieties to consider, the problem in extending the above list by a single example is non-trivial, as already presentations even for the small quantum cohomology are known only for (co)minuscule or (co)adjoint varieties. \end{remark}